Rohit102497/HaphazardInputsReview/README.md

 For synthetic datasets, we varied the availability of each auxiliary input feature independently by a uniform distribution of probability $p$, i.e., each auxilairy feature is available for $100p\%$.
 For more information about this, follow paper - Aux-Net (https://link.springer.com/chapter/10.1007/978-3-031-30105-6_46)

 ## Files
 To run the models, see `Code/main.py`.
 All the comparison models can be run from this.
+After running a model on a certain dataset, run `Code/read_results.py` to display and save the evaluation in csv format.

 ## Control Parameters